harlananelson/txtarchive/README.md

 ## Usage

-Run `python -m txtarchive --help` for full command details and examples.
-Below are the main commands and common use cases.
+Run `python -m txtarchive --help` for full command details.
+Below are the main commands and examples tailored to common use cases.

 ### Commands

 #### Archive
-Combine files from a directory into a text archive.
+Combine files into a text archive.

 ```bash
 python -m txtarchive archive <directory> <output_file> [options]